 Just as they’re starting, Tom ambles in late and clearly high.
 He makes excuses about getting on the wrong tram but Harry is immediately unimpressed.
 He berates Tom: they’ve had a string of unreliable guitarists/front men and if Tom can’t show up to their first rehearsal on time and sober it doesn’t bode well.
 Tom pushes back and reassures they have nothing to worry about.
 Tom encourages them to try one of his songs.
 (June clarifies that Tom supplied the chorus; she came up with the melody, the arrangement and the rest of the lyrics).
+As they’re setting up, June angrily asides to Tom: who was she?
+Tom insists “it wasn’t like that” but June isn’t buying it.
+She isn’t interested in more of his lies: just don’t let it screw-up this opportunity for her!

 Tom wows the rest of the band with the song’s raw energy and drive and his guitar playing on it.
 (DARLING IT HURTS) Harry grudgingly concedes Tom knows what he’s doing.
 He tells the duo they’re playing a bunch of pubs and clubs around the state starting at the end of the month, building up to opening for Dragon (a well-known local band) at The Palais Theatre in 12 weeks’ time: if their first few gigs on tour go well, that can act as the final audition.
 Dan enthuses that the Palais gig will be attended by record company reps and it’s their chance to score a recording contract.
 June surprises Harry and the others by insisting that they’ll only do it on the condition that their set list includes at least three of her songs.
 Tom, anxious not to lose the gig, pushes back, but Harry agrees to play the song June was going to play before Tom arrived.
 June plays it.
 (THEY THOUGHT I WAS ASLEEP) It’s sweet and tender and Harry is further enchanted.
 He surprises Tom by agreeing to consider June’s request: if a majority of the five of them (minus June) like the tracks, they’ll include them.
 It’s agreed and a new line-up is born.

 Van/desert highway (montage?)

 The band set off on a gruelling tour of small towns, crammed into a van.
-Each member of the band narrates to the audience, giving their take on life on the road; each gets the spotlight in turn (40 MILES TO SATURDAY NIGHT):
+The Couch transforms into a van through the use of lighting and projection effects (of the road, etc).
+Charlie sits “in the driver’s seat” and starts with Zoe in the passenger seat beside him.
+The other four sit in various configurations in two rows of seats (2 abreast) behind them.
+They change configurations throughout the narration and song; suggesting rest stops where they stretch their legs, etc. The configurations are noted with (D) indicating the driver Each member of the band narrates to the audience, giving their take on life on the road; each gets the spotlight in turn (40 MILES TO SATURDAY NIGHT):

+Charlie (D) and Zoe

 Zoe: Cracks open a can of beer and brags that this is what she’s always wanted; No secretarial course followed by marriage and 2.5 kids for her.
 Her family never expected or approved of this life for her.
 Her straight-laced friends from the flasher suburbs of Melbourne think she’s lost her mind – though she reckons they’re really jealous.
 Maybe that’s part of the appeal!

+Tom (D) and Harry